-• Notice of Noncompliance
+Notice of Noncompliance

-Should OHFA discover that a development is not in compliance with 26 U.S.C. §42, or that credit has been claimed or will be claimed for units that are ineligible, OHFA will notify the owner promptly.
+Should OHFA discover that a development is not in compliance LIHTC statute or regulations outlined in 26 U.S.C. §42 and 26 C.F.R. §1.42, or that LIHTC has been claimed or will be claimed for units that are ineligible, OHFA will notify the owner promptly.
 The owner shall have a minimum of 30 days from the date of notification to cure the noncompliance.
 In extraordinary circumstances, and only if OHFA determines that there is good cause, an extension of up to six months may be granted to complete a cure for noncompliance.
 OHFA will notify the Internal Revenue Service, utilizing Form 8823, no later than 45 days after the end of the correction period, and no earlier than the end of the correction period, of the nature of the noncompliance and will indicate to the IRS whether or not the owner has made appropriate corrections.

-While OHFA will notify the owner of compliance issues, neither a finding of non-compliance nor a determination that non=compliance has been cured is binding on the Internal Revenue Service.
+While OHFA will notify the owner of compliance issues, neither a finding of noncompliance nor a determination that non-compliance has been cured is binding on the Internal Revenue Service.
 Owners who have received a notification from OHFA that a project is in compliance may still be subject to an IRS audit and the possibility of loss or recapture of LIHTCs.
-Refer to the Internal Revenue Code for additional information about federal compliance regulations.